How To Start and Run a Podcast for Your Business

 Bob Dunn: No, that’s good, I need a reminder.

 What transpired shortly after that was a email from Devon offering to transcribe our show for us.
 I was thrilled.
-But also I knew that this was the beginning.
-There was no going back.
-Because how do you offer them for one show and then never again?
+At that point we started using some of our sponsorshiops on creating transcripts for our show.

 Why Aren’t We Seeing More Transcriptions of Podcasts?